trbocode/Decrypt9WIP/README.md

 * __SD Padgen (SDinfo.bin)__: This generates XORpads for files installed into the '/Nintendo 3DS/' folder of your SD card.
 Use the included Python script `sdinfo_gen.py` and place the the resulting `sdinfo.bin` into your `/Decrypt9/` work folder.
 If the SD files to generate XORpads for are from a different NAND (different console, f.e.), you also need the respective `movable.sed` file (dumpable via Dercrypt9) to generate valid XORpads.
 By now, this feature should only make sense when decrypting stuff from another 3DS - use one of the two features below or the SD Decryptor instead.
 Use [padXORer by xerpi](https://github.com/polaris-/3ds_extract) to apply XORpads.
 * __SD Padgen (SysNAND dir)__: This is basically an improved version of the above feature.
 For typical users, there are two folders in '/Nintendo 3DS/' on the SD card, one belonging to the SysNAND, the other to EmuNAND.
 This feature will generate XORpads for encrypted content inside the folder belonging to the SysNAND.
 It won't touch your SysNAND, thus it is not a dangerous feature.
 A folder selection prompt will allow you to specify exactly the XORpads you want to be generated (use the arrow keys to select).
 Generating all of them at once is not recommended, because this can lead to several GBs of data and very long processing time.
 * __SD Padgen (EmuNAND dir)__: This is the same as the above feature, but utilizing the EmuNAND folder below '/Nintendo 3DS/' on the SD card.
 The EmuNAND folder is typically a lot larger than the SysNAND folder, so be careful when selecting the content for which to generate XORpads for.
+* __Any Padgen (anypad.bin)__: This feature is a more versatile alternative to various other padgen features.
+It uses the anypad.bin file as base.
+For information on the format of this file, refer to `game.h`.
 * __CTRNAND Padgen__: This generates a XORpad for the CTRNAND partition inside your 3DS console flash memory.
 Use this with a NAND (SysNAND/EmuNAND) dump from your console and [3DSFAT16Tool](https://gbatemp.net/threads/port-release-3dsfat16tool-c-rewrite-by-d0k3.390942/) to decrypt and re-encrypt the CTRNAND partition on PC.
 This is useful for any modification you might want to do to the main file system of your 3DS.
 * __CTRNAND Padgen (slot0x4)__: This is an N3DS only feature.
 It is the same as the above option, but forces to use slot0x04 when generating the XORpad.
 Slot0x04 XORpads are required for decryption and encryption of the CTRNAND partition from downgraded N3DS NAND (SysNAND / EmuNAND) dumps.
 * __TWLNAND Padgen__: This generates a XORpad for the TWLNAND partition inside your 3DS console flash memory.
 Use this with a NAND (SysNAND/EmuNAND) dump from your console and [3DSFAT16Tool](https://gbatemp.net/threads/port-release-3dsfat16tool-c-rewrite-by-d0k3.390942/) to decrypt and re-encrypt the TWLNAND partition on PC.
 This can be used, f.e. to set up the [SudokuHax exploit](https://gbatemp.net/threads/tutorial-new-installing-sudokuhax-on-3ds-4-x-9-2.388621/).